Travel Guide to Lamu Island in Kenya

 Get a Treatment at Natural Lamu

 This is a spa located opposite Banana House.
 They often tons of different treatments including facials, massages and sunburn treatments.
-Treat yourself
+Go on, treat yourself!

-Lamu hosts several festivals and events every year, including the Lamu Yoga Festival (March), the Lamu Cultural Festival (November) and Maulid Festival (usually June).
+Lamu hosts several festivals and events every year, including the Lamu Yoga Festival (October/November), the Lamu Cultural Festival (November) and Maulid Festival (usually June).

 Lamu - Kenya